Maryland Guardianship Lawyer

 Guardianship of the Property.
 When a person is no longer able to manage their affairs, pay their bills, understand what they are doing, or are being financially abused, a guardian of that person’s property is necessary to act on such person’s behalf.
 In most cases, it is appropriate to seek guardianship of the person and property.
 Guardianship proceedings can be costly, so it makes sense to do it once rather than twice, except where circumstances dictate otherwise.

-Rob Goldman is a guardianship lawyerr with over 30 years of experience serving the elderly, and those who love them.
+Rob Goldman is a guardianship lawyerr with over 34 years of experience serving the elderly, and those who love them.
 His real world experience helping Seniors, children who are concerned about their aging parents, and care-givers, navigate the legal, personal, relationship and other challenges, provides him with valuable insight that enables him to provide legal and practical guidance they can depend on.
 ROB GOLDMAN LEGAL SOLUTIONS is the Maryland law firm residents of Harford County, Baltimore City and Baltimore County turn to for calm, sensible advice and Peace of Mind.
+Call me at 410-569-5650 today to Schedule an Appointment.

 Mental Incapacity; Cognitive Impairment.
 Special care is needed when seeking legal guardianship over Seniors, especially frail elderly persons with dementia or other cognitive impairment, or are unable to make rational decisions regarding business or healthcare matters, or susceptible to financial or physical abuse or neglect.